Last Updated on

 Juicy peaches baked on top of a buttery brown sugar crust studded with oats and walnuts.
 Crumb topping makes this the best peach recipe ever.
 For a super special treat serve these peach crumb bars warm with a scoop of ice cream and a caramel drizzle!

-Peach crumb bars are quick and super easy to make and a crowd favorite, like a peach crisp with two layers of granola like crust.
+A quick and super easy crowd favorite, like a peach crisp with two layers of granola like crust.
 You can cook up a batch of these with simple pantry ingredients in under 45 minutes.
 You could even call these peach oatmeal bars if you wanted too and eat them for breakfast guilt-free!
-I guess you could just eat granola or a granola bars for breakfast too, but dessert for breakfast sounds sinful right?
+I guess you could just eat granola bars for breakfast too, but dessert for breakfast sounds sinful, right?

 Decide if you want to make a smaller batch or a big 9 X 13 pan, you’ll need to double this recipe for a bigger batch.
 When I’m not serving a crowd I make this in a 9 X 9 pan because it’s addictive.